Swedish Sausage Stroganoff (a simple weekday meal)

 picture of stroganoff in a skillet

-The Swedes love their sausage.
+The Swedes love their sausage (korv).
 I thought us Brits were a bit partial to a banger, but the Scandinavians leave us trailing way behind.
+You can find every kind of sausage, but two of the most common are varmkorv (which directly translates as hot dog) and falukorv, which is often used to make korv stroganoff.

-You can find every kind of sausage but two of the most common are varmkorv (the good old basic hot dog) and falukorv.
 Falukorv has had roots in Swedish history as far back as the 16th century and is used in a variety of different dishes.
-It also has protected EU status, too.
+It also has protected EU & UK status, too.
+This means that very strict restrictions apply on what can actually be referred to as falukorv.
+These include the ingredients, size, and even fat content.

-If you are outside of Sweden, the good news is that you can buy the wonder smoked sausage from ScandiKitchen (UK) and Scandinavian Food Store (US).
+If you are outside of Sweden, the good news is that you can buy the wonder smoked sausage from ScandiKitchen (UK)and Scandinavian Food Store (US).

 picture of stroganoff in a skillet